copperdogma/next-authjs-psql-base-template/SETUP.md

   "YOUR_DATABASE_NAME_DEV": "your_dev_db_name",
   "YOUR_DATABASE_NAME_TEST": "your_test_db_name",
   "YOUR_DATABASE_NAME": "your_main_db_name",
-  "DATABASE_URL": "postgresql://user:password@host:port/your_dev_db_name_noninteractive?schema=public",
+  "DATABASE_URL": "postgresql://postgres:postgres@localhost:5432/your_dev_db_name?schema=public",
   "GOOGLE_CLIENT_ID": "", // Optional: leave empty if not using Google Sign-In "GOOGLE_CLIENT_SECRET": "", // Optional: leave empty if not using Google Sign-In "REDIS_URL": "" // Optional: leave empty if not using Redis }
 ```

 > **Note:** It's recommended to include a `setup-answers.example.json` in the repository root for users and AI agents to use as a template.
 All keys shown above should be present in your `setup-answers.json` file, even if some values (like Google or Redis credentials) are left empty if not used.
-The `DATABASE_URL` provided here will be used to create the `.env.local` file; ensure it's for the development environment that `prisma migrate dev` will target.
+The `DATABASE_URL` provided here will be used to create the `.env.local` file; ensure it points to an accessible PostgreSQL server and uses credentials with rights to create the specified database if it doesn't exist.

 **2. Run the Setup Script with Configuration:**